HollowMan6/02239-Data-Security/authentication/README.md

 ### Security Requirements
 #### Password Transport

-Password transport relies on the assumption that the communication between client and server is conducted over TLS.
-TLS offers numerous security benefits, including confidentiality, integrity, replay prevention, and server authentication.
-It encrypts all data transmitted between client and server, safeguarding information against attacks.
-TLS also employs HMAC for integrity checks, detecting any message tampering.
-Nonces are utilized to protect against replay attacks, and certificates enable the user to verify the server's identity.
-This ensures that all communication between our print server and the client is secure.
-Additionally, our application ensures that passwords are not transmitted in plain-text.
-The client hashes the password using PBKDF2, and transmits the hashed password securely to the server via TLS.
+Supposing the usage of TLS, many risks regarding channels security are already minimized.
+TLS 1.3 implements by default data encryption with HMAC, and server identity is verified against certificate signatures.
+This ensures that all communication between our printing server and the client is secure.
+Moreover, passwords are never sent in plain-text

 #### Password Verification